eduardosalaz/assembly-x86_64/README.md

 the reason the magic number 0xaa55 is used to tell the machine to boot the current file is because the value in binary of that number is 1010101001010101

-This serves as a protection against drive or controller failures.
+This alternating pattern serves as a protection against drive or controller failures.
 Besides, it serves to identify endianness of the current system